s4izh/car-tracking-fullstack/README.md

 #### MariaDB

-Open a shell in the `mariadb` container:
+Open a shell in the `mariadb` container, with a prompt inside the database:

 ```bash
 docker exec -ti mariadb mysql -U db -prust